Syria's main opposition bloc to restructure, seek new impetus

 "There is an urgency, but if we don't consult properly with the principle opposition forces on the ground, then we will have a weak government that we don't want."

-The SNC was formed in Istanbul last year as an umbrella organisation to guide a democratic transition if Assad fell, but has been accused by some of being dominated by Islamists.
+The SNC was formed in Istanbul last year as an umbrella organization to guide a democratic transition if Assad fell, but has been accused by some of being dominated by Islamists.

 The disparate opposition to Assad includes majority Arabs and minority Kurds, majority Sunni Muslims and members of minority sects, Islamists and secularists, political exiles and those who have stayed behind or returned to fight.

-It will also incorporate some 20 new groups into the organisation, including local coordination committees, business groups and smaller Kurdish, Turkmen and Syriac Christian representatives.
+It will also incorporate some 20 new groups into the organization, including local coordination committees, business groups and smaller Kurdish, Turkmen and Syriac Christian representatives.

-Sieda, who described himself as secular, reiterated that the SNC favours a secular, democratic Syria that respects minority rights and where power is to given local authorities, away from the centre in Damascus.
+Sieda, who described himself as secular, reiterated that the SNC favors a secular, democratic Syria that respects minority rights and where power is to given local authorities, away from the centre in Damascus.

 Among those groups would be local co-ordinating committees, as well as revolutionary and military councils.

-France, the first country to describe the SNC as a legitimate interlocutor, has said it will recognise an all-inclusive provisional government as soon as it is in place.
+France, the first country to describe the SNC as a legitimate interlocutor, has said it will recognize an all-inclusive provisional government as soon as it is in place.

 Sieda this week travelled for the first time to northern Syria, where he met internal groups, but he admitted there were still obstacles to uniting the opposition.